Abismael-Tapia/Rock-paper-scissors/README.md

 # Rock-paper-scissors

-This is a simple game Rock Paper Scissors to play in browser console :)
+This is a simple game Rock Paper Scissors :)